atlanhq/camelot/docs/user/advanced.rst

     :alt: A plot of all text on a PDF page
     :align: left

-This, as we shall later see, is very helpful with :ref:`Stream <stream>`, for noting table areas and column separators, in case Stream does not guess them correctly.
+This, as we shall later see, is very helpful with :ref:`Stream <stream>` for noting table areas and column separators, in case Stream does not guess them correctly.

-.. note:: The *x-y* coordinates shown aboe change as you move your mouse cursor on the image, which can help you note coordinates.
+.. note:: The *x-y* coordinates shown above change as you move your mouse cursor on the image, which can help you note coordinates.

 .. _geometry_table:

 table
 ^^^^^

 Let's plot the table (to see if it was detected correctly or not).
 This geometry type, along with contour, line and joint is useful for debugging and improving the extraction output, in case the table wasn't detected correctly.
-More on that later.
+(More on that later.)

 ::